Pabst Blue Ribbon May Soon Be Gone Forever, As Two Brewers Battle Contract Issues In A Milwaukee Courtroom

 “We are deeply disappointed that MillerCoors, the US subsidiary of multinational brewing conglomerate Molson Coors, has willfully breached our 19-year agreement in an effort to stomp out the competition.
 Even though MillerCoors’ market power is much larger than Pabst’s, we will not allow this industry bully to push us around.”

-MillerCoors, for its part, says that it needs to devote what manufacturing capacity it has to its own, more successful brands, and that Pabst isn’t paying the manufacturer enough, according to Fortune.
+MillerCoors, for its part, says that it needs to devote what manufacturing capacity it has to its own, more successful brands — and that Pabst isn’t paying the manufacturer enough, according to Fortune.

 Begun in 1844, the lager that is now known as Pabst Blue Ribbon was, for a few decades after the turn of the century, one of the most popular beers in the country.
 Even its name, “Blue Ribbon,” is a nod to the multitude of awards and honors the beer won in its early days.

-Unfortunately for the company, American beer tastes have evolved over the decades, and by the 1970’s, the beer had developed an image problem, being more associated with blue-collar Americans who wanted a cheap brew, rather than its award-winning past.
-The band was revived for a bit in the aughts, when for inexplicable reasons it became popular with young, urban Hipsters.
+Unfortunately for the company, American beer tastes have evolved over the decades.
+By the 1970’s, the beer had developed an image problem — being more associated with blue-collar Americans who wanted a cheap brew, rather than its award-winning past.
+The band was revived for a bit in the aughts, when for inexplicable reasons it became popular with young, urban hipsters.

 But unfortunately, its popularity in a niche market doesn’t appear to have been enough to save the brand.